The Importance of Learning to Swim

 It is known when a child has had experience with drowning the “mind over matter” kicks in and the child will refuse to get into the water.
 Initially, lessons 1-5 might be as simple as bonding with the instructor and just getting the child to sit in the water, feeling comfortable but most importantly feeling safe.
 Thus, it is so important for parents to not interrupt lessons when their child is feeling distressed, crying for “mum/dad” or want to stop the lessons, more so be supportive and encourage the child the benefits of knowing how to swim.
 The instructor demonstrates simple communicating, clear instructions and ultimately, collaborating with parents and fellow swim instructors where the child is at with their swimming.
 There is only a certain amount that the Instructors can do in the water.
 It is up to the parents to continue the practice outside of lessons, to adhere strong learning.
 The positive outcomes from this will only be portrayed if the child is attending every swimming lesson, making sure they are consistent.

 How Swimming Benefits Your Childs Development Brain and muscle co-ordination

 It almost seems inconceivable to not have water as part of a persons life.
 From birth we have a natural and enjoyable connection.
 According to Hampton Swim School, from birth we can survive in the water;

-But amongst all the technical skills and importance of it all.
-Swimming is a great enjoyment and provides many health benefits not just for children but for adults and the elderly too.
-Such as: keeping your heart and lungs healthy, improves strength and flexibility, increases stamina and even improves balance and posture..
+Amongst all the technical skills and importance of it all, swimming is a great enjoyment and provides many health benefits not just for children but for adults and the elderly too.
+Such as; keeping your heart and lungs healthy, improves strength and flexibility, increases stamina and even improves balance and posture.